-If all else fails (5 weeks isn’t enough and you don’t think a sabbatical or gap year will be viewed favorably), with a bit of planning you could organise your travels in between jobs to minimise risk.
+If all else fails (five weeks isn’t enough and you don’t think a sabbatical or an adult gap year will be viewed favourably), with a bit of planning you could organise your travels in-between jobs to minimise risk.
 Trust us – there’s always a way.

 That being said, you don’t have to be alone all the time.
 Admittedly, if you don’t want to stay in hostels it can be a bit harder to meet people – but try booking yourself on day tours, weekend tours and experiences to meet people doing the same thing as you.

 Want some peace of mind before you go?
-Once you’ve reserved your place on a Flash Pack group tour we set you up on a Facebook group with the other solo travellers booked on.
+Once you’ve reserved your place on a Flash Pack group trip, we set you up on a WhatsApp group with the other solo travellers booked on.
 See how a Flash Pack adventure works.

 Crumpled clothes + lack of showers + public transport = gross.

 Backpacking isn’t for everyone, and you’ve been working your booty off for the last 8-10 years.

 When you’re travelling alone in your 30s and 40s, you can really enjoy it and splash out on nicer hotels, better experiences and luxury travel – you don’t have to tough it out on that 19-hour bus journey.

 Travel the way that feels right for you rather than what you think you should be doing, and you’ll enjoy yourself a hell of a lot more.

 4. People won’t think you’re having a mid-life crisis if you take some time off work